kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 ## Conclusion
 The analysis identified groups of lead actors, supporting actors, and directors whose movies are financially successful, on average.
 I also recommended that the studio focus on two genre groupings - blockbusters (high margin, low volume films), and crowd-pleasers (low margin, high-volume films – and deemphasize less profitable genres.
 Finally, I identified keywords that have high average profit and ROI – as well as keywords with weak results.
 These keywords provide direction for which plot themes the studio should embrace and avoid in the future.

+Recommendations:
+* Lead and Supporting Actors
+  * The analysis identified lead and supporting actors with a history of strong financial outcomes.
+These actors should be considered for future projects.
+  * I also discovered that most of the top actors by profit and ROI are inexperienced.
+Therefore, the studio should collect and analyze data to try and identify the determinants of success for inexperienced actors.
+Potential data points include: experience acting in non-movie projects (such as TV shows, theatre productions, or comedy shows), and financial and popular success of non-movie projects.
+* Directors
+  * I identified directors with a history of strong financial outcomes.
+These directors should be considered for future projects.
+  * Similar to the results for actors, I also found that many top directors by average profit and ROI are inexperienced.
+The studio should look for opportunities to connect with up-and-coming directors, as well as identify the determinants of success for inexperienced directors.
+Potential data points include: experience directing non-movie projects (such as TV shows or music videos), experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects.
+* Genres - focus on growth in two categories:
+  *	Blockbusters (high margin, low volume)
+    *	Genres: Action, Adventure, and Fantasy movies
+    *	Budget: High-budget
+    *	Frequency: low frequency
+  *	Crowd-pleasers (low margin, high volume)
+    *	Genres: Romance, Comedy, Animation, Family
+    *	Budget: low-budget
+    *	Frequency: high frequency
+* Plot keywords
+  * I identified the plot keywords with the highest average gross and profit, as well as the keywords that are unprofitable, on average.
+The studio should aim to develop films that follow one or more of these plot themes.

  ## Ideas for Additional Analysis

 This is not an exhaustive analysis of all the elements that could contribute to the financial success of a movie.
 Additional analysis could be performed on the data in the dataset provided: